Site icon Regpack

 Average Customer Acquisition Cost

-Customer acquisition cost (CAC) is the measurement of how much it costs (in terms of sales and marketing) to earn a new customer over a specified window of time.
+Customer acquisition cost (CAC) is the measurement of how much it costs (in terms of sales and marketing efforts) to earn a new customer over a specified window of time.

-Customer acquisition cost is calculated by dividing total sales and marketing cost by the number of new customers acquired over that time period.
+Customer acquisition cost is calculated by dividing total sales and marketing costs by the number of new customers acquired over that time period.

 Source: Regpack